 An ergonomic workstation involves a display at eye level, plus a keyboard and mouse on a desk.

 Connecting a phone to an external display is only a portable option when you will have displays available along your travels.
-There are lightweight portable displays, but even these have significant weight and require additional power, and, they're really not that big.
+There are lightweight portable displays, but even these have significant weight and require additional power.

-There is, however, an easy trick to get super lightweight mobility and a decently sized screen.
+There is, however, an easy trick to get super lightweight mobility and a decently sized screen, by taking advantage of a phone's high resolution display.
 Magnifiers work passively, requiring no extra battery or power source.
+A screen is larger only because it occupies more of your visual field.
+By holding a phone closer to your eyes, you have a larger screen.
 The simplest, most portable magnifiers are reading glasses, but other magnifiers have advantages as well.

 Individuals have different visual acuity, so in sharing your device, a quick change in DPI would be beneficial.
 You may need a lower DPI if using a device in a vehicle, where vibration affects your visual acuity.
 I have not found an app that will quickly toggle the DPI via a shortcut such as phone buttons or voice command or widget.
-But I am looking.
+Perhaps in Nova Launcher → Widgets → Activity?